Platt-John/John-Platt-DA-401-Project/code/README.md

 # Code Folder

-This folder contains code files for your project.
+This folder contains code files for my project.